-In conclusion – PIA is pretty fast VPN.
+In conclusion, the connections and speeds of PIA are considered to be a fast VPN.
 Not as fast as NordVPN or ExpressVPN, but surely an “OK” alternative as it’s cheaper.
 Keep in mind, speed is an important factor and is vastly connected with the VPN software you’re using.
 Of course, there are some ways to speed up a VPN connection, but the main strength comes from the actual VPN servers.

 - You can also choose the level of encryption on both your data authentication and your handshake.
 Both of these help your computer and the server verify the authenticity of the connection and the data being transmitted.
 The default settings are for SHA1 and RSA-2048, a 2,048-bit encryption key.
 That’s very difficult to break.